BioBerl/BioBerl/README.md

-Hi, I’m @BioBerl.
-Interested in Data Science, Machine Learning and Coginitive Computer Science.
-Looking to collaborate on Research Revolving around Cognitive Computer Science.
+Hi, I’m David.
+Interested in Data Science, Machine Learning, Computer Vision and Coginitive Computer Science.
+I hope my repos help advance humanity

 <!---
 BioBerl/BioBerl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.